-Tanya Orellana designs performance spaces for Theater, Dance, Opera and Puppetry.
-She is a core member of the award winning ensemble Campo Santo for the past 10 years, participating in their intimate New Work Process, conceptualizing and designing sets alongside the writing process.
+Tanya Orellana designs performance spaces for theatre, dance, and opera.
+Originally from San Francisco, she has been a core member of the award winning ensemble Campo Santo since 2008, participating in their intimate new work process, conceptualizing and designing sets alongside the writing process.

-Tanya received her MFA in Scenic Design from CalArts (’17) and is the 2016 recipient of the Princess Grace Fabergé Theatre Award.
-Her design work on Angels in America will be presented in the US Emerging Designers Exhibit at the Prague Quadrennial 2019.
-Her work has been seen in Cuba, Mexico, Scotland and across the USA.
+Tanya received her MFA in Scenic Design from CalArts (2017) and is the 2016 recipient of the Princess Grace Fabergé Theatre Award.
+Her design work on Angels in America was presented in the US Emerging Designers Exhibit at the Prague Quadrennial 2019

 Rasgos Asiaticos, in collaboration with Virginia Grise, in Chinatown, Los Angeles.
 A scenic installation using sound, light, and objects to conjure narratives of immigration and migration in the U.S.–Mexico borderlands.